fabric8io/docker-maven-plugin/doc/manual.md

 or `keepRunning` is used).
 You can use maven properties in each condition, too.
 In the example, the `${host.port}` property is probably set before within a port mapping section.

+The property `${docker.host.address}` is set implicitly to the address of the Docker host.

 ##### Log configuration